cmstead/DollarHTTP/README.md

 dollarhttp
 ==========

-DollarHttp will be a full-spectrum request cURL wrapper for PHP.
+DollarHttp is a broad-spectrum, REST-oriented request cURL wrapper for PHP.

-DollarHttp is intended to create a clean, easy way to interact with cURL and make calls across both HTTP and HTTPS via the four most common methods:
+DollarHttp is intended to create a clean, easy way to interact with cURL and make calls across both HTTP and HTTPS via the four primary REST methods:

 - DELETE
 - GET